-We are committed to enhancing colleagues' capabilities needed to win in the marketplace and are focused on enhancing digital literacy, sales effectiveness, and other skills needed to support execution of our strategy.
+We are committed to enhancing colleagues' capabilities needed for the Company to win in the marketplace.
 We also are focused on internal talent mobility across functions, geographies and businesses.
 Through our continuous improvement program, we nurture and grow a continuous improvement mindset throughout all areas of the Company.

 We have a broad range of talent development programs and experiences to facilitate the continued professional growth and leadership development of our colleagues and to support our succession plans.
-These programs span across all levels, businesses and functions, including entry-level talent recruitment programs, development programs for emerging leaders, manager training and executive development.
-We also provide on-demand/self-paced learning through our learning management system.
+These programs span across all levels, businesses and functions, including entry-level talent recruitment programs, development programs for emerging leaders, people leader training and executive leadership development.
+We also provide on-demand/self-paced learning through our learning management systems.

-We also prioritize employee engagement through regular, year-round discussions focused on employee performance feedback and development, opportunities to work on special projects, and volunteer activities involving Watermark, our corporate social responsibility program, as well as Xylem Ignite, our youth engagement program.
+We prioritize employee engagement through regular, year-round discussions focused on employee performance feedback and development, opportunities to work on special projects, and volunteer activities involving Watermark, our corporate social responsibility program, as well as Xylem Ignite, our youth engagement program.
 Our Employee Network Groups foster inclusion and support the development of our colleagues by offering formal and informal leadership opportunities and creating visibility for colleagues.